-- Ensure there are no existing or future vaults in public space surrounding the Development Parcel.
-They must be relocated onto private property and out of the sidewalk space. - Preserve all existing street trees and install any missing tree boxes and trees in the furniture zone on all public street-facing sides of the Development Parcel.
-Specifically, on the south side of Northampton Street, NW, a complete streetscape should be added. - Ensure a bus shelter on McKinley Street, NW is incorporated into the future streetscape and that it is ADA accessible. - Minimize the amount of paving in public space; there is currently a lot of hardscaping and it should have more green space. - Since the Development Parcel is the only property in the vicinity with a rolling topography, DDOT would not object to re-grading the Development Parcel and public space, especially if it will allow for ADA accessible building entrances. - Replace all existing Cobra Head streetlights around the perimeter of the Development Parcel with DDOT standard Washington Globe or Decorative Teardrop streetlights, to be determined by DDOT. - Replace all existing single space parking meters with multi-space meters. - DDOT encourages Respondents to incorporate public artwork and creativity into the public realm design concept.
-All nonstandard items in the DDOT right-of-way will need to be approved by the Public Space Committee ("PSC") and commit to a covenant of maintenance. - Coordinate with DDOT's Urban Forestry Division ("UFD") and the Ward 3 Arborist regarding the presence, preservation, or permitting of removal for any Heritage or Special trees on the property.
-According to the District's Tree Size Estimator map, there are at least two (2) Heritage Trees in adjacent sidewalk space that must be preserved and may impact the design of the future building(s).
+- First floor space on the Development Parcels must contribute positively to the vibrancy and vitality of the adjacent pedestrian realm (e.g., more doors and businesses, no blank concrete walls or set back from the street). - Building entrances must be at-grade with the adjacent public sidewalk so no ramps or stairs are necessary in public space. - Ensure there are no existing or future vaults in public space surrounding the Development Parcels.
+They must be located on private property and out of the sidewalk space. - Preserve all existing street trees and install any missing treeboxes and trees in the 'furniture zone' on all public street-facing sides of the Development Parcels.
+Specifically, there are currently no street trees on the east side of New Jersey Avenue NW.
+A complete streetscape should be added. - Remove all existing bollards and railings from public space along New Jersey Avenue, NW and ensure that no trash is stored in public space or visible from a public sidewalk. - Install short-term bicycle racks within the furniture zone of the sidewalk and within 120 feet of the front entrance to the Development Parcels. - Replace all existing cobra-head streetlights surrounding the Development Parcels with the Washington Globe-style light fixtures, consistent with newer streetlight installations in the area. - DDOT encourages Respondents to incorporate public artwork and creativity into the public realm design concept.
+All nonstandard items in the DDOT right-of-way will need to be approved by the Public Space Committee ("PSC") and commit to a covenant of maintenance. - Coordinate with DDOT's Urban Forestry Division ("UFD") and the Ward 6 Arborist regarding the presence, preservation, or permitting of removal for any Heritage or Special trees on the Development Parcels.

-Respondents may refer to Titles 11, 12A, and 24 of the District of Columbia Municipal Regulations ("DCMR"), DDOT's Design and Engineering Manual ("DEM"), and the Public Realm Design Manual for public space design guidance.
-For further information on DDOT's development review process and public space design, please contact Jonathan D. Rogers in DDOT's Neighborhood Planning Manager at 202.369.7931 or jonathan.rogers2@dc.gov
+Respondents may refer to Titles 11, 12A, and 24 of the DCMR, DDOT's DEM, and the Public Realm Design Manual for public space design guidance.
+For more information on DDOT's development review process and public space design, contact Aaron Zimmerman with DDOT's Planning and Sustainability Division at 202-671-4656 or aaron.zimmerman@dc.gov.